wuweiweiwu/awesome-resume/README.md

 Deploy to Github Page:

-Modify the `"homepage"` attribute in `package.json` to the appropriate path.
+Modify the `"homepage"` attribute in `package.json` to the appropriate url.

 ```
 yarn deploy